Sisters of the Holy Cross: American Civil War

 Oliver P. Morton, governor of Indiana, requested the assistance of 12 sisters from the congregation.
-Mother Angela Gillespie along with five other sisters volunteered as nurses.
+Gillespie along with five other sisters volunteered as nurses.
 The sisters were sent to Cairo, Illinois, where they met General Ulysses S. Grant.
 The sisters were then sent to the regimental headquarters of General Lew Wallace's brigade in Paducah, Kentucky.
-All told, some eighty sisters served as nurses, managing hospitals in Kentucky, Illinois, Tennessee, Missouri, and Washington, DC.
+All told, some eighty sisters served as nurses, managing hospitals in Kentucky, Illinois, Tennessee, Missouri, and Washington, D.C.

-Thomas Ewing, father-in-law of General William Tecumseh Sherman, was a kinsman of Mother Angela; U.S. Representative James G. Blaine was her cousin.
+Thomas Ewing, father-in-law of General William Tecumseh Sherman, was a kinsman of Gillespie; U.S. Representative James G. Blaine was her cousin.
 When generals failed to secure needed aid for the sick and wounded, she made trips to Washington on their behalf.
 Her influence in Washington was significant both because of her family connections and because of the recognition of her work for the sick and wounded soldiers.
 Eighty sisters nursed the wounded and ill soldiers in Illinois, Missouri, Kentucky and Tennessee.
 Four sisters served on the U.S. Navy's first hospital ship, the "Red Rover".
 They were the first female nurses to serve on board a Navy ship.

 Post Civil War

-Commander Davis of the Western Flotilla presented Mother Angela with two civil war cannons, "Lady Polk" and "Lady Davis."
+Commander Charles Henry Davis of the Western Flotilla presented Gillespie with two civil war cannons, "Lady Polk" and "Lady Davis."
 During WWII, the cannons were melted down for scrap iron.
-There is a monument that stands in memory of the sisters that served in the Civil War erected September 20, 1924.
+There is a monument that stands in memory of the sisters that served in the Civil War, erected on September 20, 1924.
 It is located in Washington D.C., across from St Matthew's Cathedral.

-Mother Angela returned to Notre Dame, Indiana, where her brother Rev. Neal Gillespie C.S.C. was soon appointed editor of Ave Maria Magazine.
-Rev. Sorin put Mother Angela Gillespie in charge of editorial management.
+Angela Gillespie returned to Notre Dame, Indiana, where her brother, Neal Henry Gillespie, was soon appointed editor of Ave Maria Magazine.
+Sorin put Angela Gillespie in charge of editorial management.
 While the Holy Cross Brothers served as typographers and pressmen, the sisters assisted in various editorial and production capacities.